Association for Education and Rehabilitation of the Blind and Visually Impaired

 Provides a broad range of low vision services for people with varying degrees of vision, including total blindness.

-Quantum Reading Learning Vision: Australian provider of regular series of free webinars, or web-based seminars, aimed at students, educators and parents, about the use of assistive technology products that can support people who have a print disability (Low Vision, Blindness, and Learning Disability) in the classroom or workplace.
+Quantum Reading Learning Vision: Australian provider of assistive technology products that can support people who have a print disability (Low Vision, Blindness, and Learning Disability) in the classroom, at home, or workplace.

 Home to the Australian Childhood Vision Impairment Register (ACVIR), and the online support network for families and children participating in the Register.
 The network offers families the chance to connect with one another, access a range of resources on vision impairment, and find out where to get help.